 Also on the ballot Saturday were lieutenant governor candidates Jay Dardenne, R-Baton Rouge, and Billy Nungesser, R-Port Sulphur.
 The incumbent, Dardenne, won with 53 percent of the vote.

-Three of the five proposed legislative amendments on the ballot Saturday passed, including the appropriation of tobacco settlement funds, which can reach up to $45 million per year, into TOPS funding.
+tobacco settlement funds, which can reach up to $45 million per year, into TOPS funding.
 This amendment also permanently added a tax of four cents on tobacco products into the state Constitution.

 The Louisiana Secretary of State Web site lists a currently unofficial voter turnout of about 36 percent.